criogenox/E-Symbolic-Railway-Dynamics-Formulation/README.md

 <div align="justify">
   <p>

-The initial phase of the project, which involves the functionality to translate standard mathematical expressions used generally in dynamical formulations, has been developed.
+> The initial phase of the project has been developed, which involves the functionality to `translate standard mathematical expressions`, used generally in dynamical formulations, into `LaTeX formatting`.
 The given developed tool will enable users to focus on analysis and interpretation, rather than formatting the result, by providing a seamless way to convert equations into a clear and visually appealing, and efficiently document their insights.

+`Currently eatures:`

-The following features are currently available: support for derivatives, super/subscripts, special characters, and several operators.
+- Support for derivatives, super/subscripts, special characters, and several operators.
 Detailed documentation for these features can be found in here.

-`Functionality:`
-- Updates the view/scene size to fit the new dimensions generated due to mainwindow rescaling, dock's area/size changes or splitter movements.

 > Overriding of several mouse events for graphical managing of loaded images.